Fallbrook, California

-Fallbrook is a census-designated place in northern San Diego County, California.
-It had a population of 32,267 at the 2020 census.
-Fallbrook is immediately east of the U.S. Marine Corps' Camp Pendleton.
-It is known for its avocado groves and calls itself the "Avocado Capital of the World".
+Fallbrook is an unincorporated census-designated place in northern San Diego County, California, United States.
+The community had a population of 32,267 at the 2020 United States census, making it one of the largest unincorporated communities in the county.
+Fallbrook lies immediately east of Marine Corps Base Camp Pendleton and is widely known for its avocado groves; the community styles itself the "Avocado Capital of the World" and hosts an annual Avocado Festival on Main Avenue.